-- How the project or initiative supports the Strategic Plan and/or ensures conformance with NHEC Bylaws/Board Policies/regulations and other requirements. - 3.
-Identification of potential solutions and alternatives to the project or initiative considered by Management.
-Include commentary, if appropriate, regarding Member input into the design and testing of proposed solution or prototype. - 4.
-Evaluate potential solutions and alternatives against pertinent criteria and present a side by side ranking to the extent relevant using weightings and including but not limited to the following information to the extent relevant: - a.
-Impact to rates and margin. - b.
+- 1. Description of the proposed project or initiative. - 2.
+How the project or initiative supports the Strategic Plan and/or ensures conformance with NHEC Bylaws/Board Policies/regulations and other requirements. - 3.
+Identification of potential solutions and alternatives to the project or initiative considered by Management. - 4.
+Evaluate potential solutions and alternatives against pertinent criteria and present a side by side ranking to the extent relevant using weightings and including but not limited to the following information to the extent relevant using weightings and including but not limited to the following but not limited to the following information to the extent relevant using weightings and including but not limited to the following information to the extent relevant to the extent relevant. - a.
+Impact to rates and margin.

+- b.
 Capital and O&M costs. - c.
 Present value. - d.
 Probability assessment of success. - e.
 Operational considerations including any expected change in the budgetary interaction between the capital budget and the operational budget, including linking outcomes with savings expected.
-If the Capital Work Plan envisages expenditures in support of reliability then the expected savings, as a result of reduced line loss, improved reliability, reductions in O&M and other savings should be quantified and a cost/benefit ratio calculated. - f.
+If the capital budget envisages expenditures in support of reliability then the expected savings, as a result of reduced line loss, improved reliability, reductions in O&M and other savings should be quantified and a cost/benefit ratio calculated. - f.
 Assessment of any organizational impacts and NHEC's own internal capability. - g.
-Assess and rank each potential solution or alternative in terms of its visibility to Members and its potential to increase Member satisfaction. - 5.
-Analysis and presentation of alternative financing structures considered for the project, including normal borrowing through CFC or other funding agency and cash on hand as well as resulting impacts to our equity management and capital credits policies. - 6.
+Assess and rank each potential solution or alternative in terms of its potential to increase Member satisfaction. - 5.
+Analysis and presentation of alternative financing structures considered for the project as well as resulting impacts to our equity management and capital credits policies. - 6.
 How Management will quantitatively and qualitatively measure success of the proposed initiative at the conclusion of the project. - 7.
 Discussion of specific risks and opportunities associated with each potential solution or alternative. - 8.
 Recommended solution or alternative and the specific approval sought from the Board.

 Management is encouraged to bring any project or initiative that is subject to this policy to the relevant Board Committee prior to presenting it for approval to the full Board.
-The Board may defer to the determination of the relevant committee when approval of a project or initiative is required by this policy.

-Board monitoring: An annual summary report on incremental projects under this policy costing over \$1 million should be presented by management and discussed with the Executive Committee and presented to the Board.
-This should include achievements, costs to date, projected costs to end of project, revenue to date, and next steps/plans.
-This should inform budgeting.
+Management should present an annual summary report to the Board on projects under this policy costing over \$2 million.
+This should include achievements, costs to date, projected costs to end of project, and, where relevant, revenue to date and next steps/plans.